 And here are lots more ideas on my secret Bambino pinterest board that I just made un-secret today!
 Check her out:

 Let me preface this with I’m a first time mom, and these are just my silly ideas!
 No scientific research done over here, just lots of pinning, thinking and asking around!

-1. Gender neutral and not super baby-ish.
+And not super baby-ish.
 I want this room to grow with the kiddo.
 And possibly even be a room that 2 kids (boy or girl) can share one day!
 Size wise, it’s definitely big enough.

-2. Black and white with pops of colors so the room flows with the rest of the house and doesn’t scream baby nursery.
+I want the room to flow with the rest of the house and not scream baby nursery.
 I’ve always loved black and white.
 The pops of color will come mostly from art and fabric.
 I scored a lot of fun nursery art from my mama’s attic the other weekend!
 Many of these pieces were actually in my nursery as baby bambino!
 It’s also uber important to me that the nursery is personal and represents us!
 Oh and I bought this dresser on Craigslist for $50.
 It’s going to be the changing table (another must have, so I’v heard).
 It may or may not get a makeover ; ) And the rocking horse, is a sneak peek at Friday’s blog post!

-3. Have some color of chalkboard something in there.
+Have some color of chalkboard something in there.
 I like to encourage creativity!
 I recently realized you can paint white chalkboard walls!
 I don’t know if I’ll do white chalkboard, but I think this wall is going to be the chalkboard wall, inducing the doors.
 This is currently our bedroom.
 But, with the bambino addition, I think we’re going to move ourselves to what is now the office, since it’s a longer room and will fit our new king sized bed better!
 I’ve got fun plans for the C.R.A.F.T. office… it might just end up in this hallway closet!

 Be a one stop shop for all things kid/baby.
 Lots of storage for toys and baby paraphernalia.
 We only have 3 bedrooms, but they’re big!
 So, I want to take advantage, and make sure that all baby things have a place in that room.
 I’m picturing a square shelf that can store toys, games, puzzles, maybe something like this.
 Or maybe even just a bench with 3 cubbies and then I could do bookshelves all around?
 Oh the possibilities!
 Here’s the current window situation in the soon to be nursery, and an IKEA hack toy bench that I think would be perfect!